MicrosoftDocs/win32/desktop-src/search/-search-sql-group-on-over.md

-The GROUP ON <column> can be a regular or delimited [identifier](-search-sql-identifiers.md) for a property in the property store.
+The GROUP ON &lt;column&gt; can be a regular or delimited [identifier](-search-sql-identifiers.md) for a property in the property store.

 The optional <group ranges> is a list of one or more values (number, date, or string) used for dividing the results into groups.
 The <range limit> identifies a division point in the returned result set, and the <label> identifies a user-friendly label for a group.
 You can divide the result set into as many groups as you need.